istio/istio.io/content/docs/tutorial/testing-in-production.md

 you had _gradual service degradation_: despite one microservice being crashed, the application still provided useful
 functionality: displayed the reviews and the basic info about the book.

-Exercise: terminate some other microservice.
+**Exercise**: terminate some other microservice.
 For that, get a shell into a container of a microservice and kill the process of the microservice.
 Access the application home page and see how it is affected by microservice termination.